-Follow the instructions provided in the next topics to learn how to integrate BigFix with a Generic LDAP or with Active Directory.
+Follow the instructions provided in the next topics to learn how to integrate BigFix with a Generic LDAP or with Active Directory or with Microsoft Entra ID.

 Note: If you are using SSL to integrate BigFix with a Generic LDAP server or with an Active Directory server, take into account that BigFix does not support the SSL connection to LDAP servers or Active Directory servers through a load balancer or a DNS alias.